Skip to content

 Compute the benchmark portfolio returns for a weights-based tracking algorithm.

-tracking_benchmark calculates the net portfolio returns for the benchmark weights stored in a WeightsTracking object, optionally adjusting for transaction fees if specified.
+tracking_benchmark computes the net portfolio returns for the benchmark weights stored in a WeightsTracking object, optionally adjusting for transaction fees if specified.
 The asset return matrix X is multiplied by the benchmark weights, and fees are deducted if present.

 Arguments